How Underinsurance Quietly Destroys Long-Term Wealth

 • Financial independence

-A policy that felt adequate five years ago may be dangerously insufficient today.
+A policy that seemed enough five years ago may now be insufficient.

-Healthcare inflation, education costs, and lifestyle expenses rise faster than:
+Healthcare, education, and lifestyle costs rise faster than:

 • Salaries